Dragonmonk111/layer-sdk/packages/climb/README.md

 [source code](./src/signing/ibc/handshake.rs)

-With the handshake completed, the client has a fully-functioning IBC relayer:
+With the handshake completed, we can create a fully-functioning IBC relayer:

 [source code](./src/signing/ibc/relayer.rs)